 Arrangements for the use of instructional buildings or auditoriums by students and/or student organizations must be made through the Conference Services office.
-The conditions for use of the building area, including appropriate faculty supervision, must be stated at the time approval is requested.
+The conditions for use of the building area, including appropriate faculty supervision, must be stated at the time the request is made.